-Cradle-REQ provides requirements management from external source documents to baselined, engineered requirements linked to the rest of the system lifecycle.
+requirements management from external source documents to baselined, engineered requirements linked to the rest of the system lifecycle.
 It allows you to define and manage user stories, validations, test cases, and any other types of information for all of your process.

-Cradle-MET provides user-definable metrics to gather and analyse statistics from project data.
+Cradle-MET provides user-definable metrics to gather and analyze statistics for your data.

-Cradle-SYS is a flexible analysis and design modelling environment.
+Cradle-SYS is a flexible analysis and design modeling environment.
 It allows any number of models to be built and grouped into model hierarchies in distinct analysis and design domains.
 Models are fully cross referenced to requirements and all other information.
-SysML is also supported.